Alejogb1/job-board/blog-data/are-all-n-gram-combinations-considered-in-the-analysis.md

 id: "are-all-n-gram-combinations-considered-in-the-analysis"
 ---

-, let's tackle this one.
+, one.
 It's a question that crops up quite frequently when discussing text analysis and, in my experience, it often leads to some misconceptions.
 So, let’s get into the specifics of n-gram processing and whether _all_ combinations are indeed considered.

 In short, the answer is usually no, not all possible n-gram combinations are analyzed in practical applications.
 This might seem counterintuitive at first, so let’s break down why and what the common strategies are.
 When we talk about n-grams, we're referring to contiguous sequences of ‘n’ items (usually words) from a given text.
 For example, “the quick brown fox” would yield the following bigrams (n=2): "the quick", "quick brown", "brown fox”.
 Trigrams (n=3) would give "the quick brown", "quick brown fox".
 And so on.
 The potential number of such combinations grows exponentially with n and the length of the text, which poses serious computational challenges.